krzysztofzablocki/LifetimeTracker/README.md

 If you use those tools sporadicaly many of the issues they surface will require you to investigate the cause, and cost you a lot of time in the process.

+Other tools like [FBRetainCycleDetector](https://github.com/facebook/FBRetainCycleDetector) rely on objc runtime magic to find the problems, but that means they can't really be used for pure Swift classes.
+This small tool simply focuses on tracking lifetime of objects which means that it can be used in both Objective-C and Swift codebases and it doesn't rely on any complex or automatic magic behaviour.

 ## Installation

 ### CocoaPods